jsinger67/parol/book/src/GettingStarted.md

 For a visual introduction, watch the [introductory video](https://youtu.be/TJMwMqD4XSo) on YouTube.

+Consider to visit the [The Parol Parser Generator](https://www.youtube.com/@user-b5n3l) YouTube channel.
+And if you don't want to miss new videos, please subscribe.

 ## Generate a Project with `parol`

 Use the `parol new` subcommand to create a new project: